matthiasott/webmention/README.md

 > ```

 ## Thank You!
-Thanks to everyone who helped me setting this up:
+Thanks to everyone who helped setting this up:
 – [Jason Garber](https://sixtwothree.org/) (@jgarber) for his [webmention client plugin](https://github.com/jgarber623/craft-webmention-client) and the kind permission to reuse parts of the code when implementing the sending functionality.
 - [Aaron Parecki](https://aaronparecki.com/) (@aaronpk) for support and feedback – and also for the great work he does related to Webmention.
 - [Bastian Allgeier](http://bastianallgeier.com) (@bastianallgeier) for allowing me to get highly inspired by his [Kirby Webmentions Plugin](https://github.com/bastianallgeier/kirby-webmentions)